CQCL/pytket-quantinuum/examples/hybrid-compute/README.md

 ## Notebook Example

-The python notebook in this directory called `Quantinuum Hybrid Compute via pytket.ipynb` can be run to show an example of the hybrid compute feature's workflow, without needing to edit any classical functions or compile to Wasm.
+The python notebook in this directory called `repeat_until_success_with_wasm.ipynb` can be run to show an example of the hybrid compute feature's workflow, without needing to edit any classical functions or compile to Wasm.

 ## Setup